KozyrevIN/subset-selection-for-matrices/README.md

 cmake --build build
 ```

 This will install the library to default location.
 Superbuild forwards user defined variables to all subprojects, so custom installation is also possible through superbuild.
-All other components (examples, tests, documentation, and, in future, benchmarks) are independent projects also reachable through superbuild by defining CMake variables (e. g. to additionally build documentation, pass ```-DBUILD_DOCS=ON```)
+All other components (examples, tests, documentation, and, in future, benchmarks) are independent projects also reachable through superbuild by defining CMake variables (e.g., to additionally build documentation, pass ```-DBUILD_DOCS=ON```)

 ## Quick Start